heimrichhannot/contao-google-maps-bundle/README.md

 Although we cannot guarantee to fully migrate your existing dlh_googlemaps instances, you will nevertheless have a point to start from.
 Think of it as a 95% migration ;-)

-Migrating is as simple as running `vendor/bin/contao-console google-maps:migrate-dlh` from your contao root dir.
+Migrating is as simple as running `vendor/bin/contao-console huh:google-maps:migrate-dlh` from your contao root dir.
 Your dlh google maps are not changed by this process, only new instances in `tl_google_map` and `tl_google_map_overlay` are created out of the existing legacy data.

 ## Insert Tags